abdullrahmanx/first-p/README.md

  First Project

-A Node.js application with JWT-authenticated users, drinks management, and SIMPLE real-time chat using Socket.io.
+A Node.js application with JWT-authenticated users, drinks management
 =======

 ## Overview
-This project is a Node.js & Express-based API for managing drinks and users, with real-time communication using Socket.IO.
-It includes user authentication, role-based access, and CRUD operations for drinks.
+This project is a Node.js & Express-based API for managing drinks and users, It includes user authentication, role-based access, and CRUD operations for drinks.
->>>>>>> f852ef9 (Add README.md)

 ---